FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI: FDP: A Frequency-Decomposition Preprocessing Pipeline for Unsupervised Anomaly Detection in Brain MRI Technical Appendices and Supplementary Material

 \subsection{Visualization of MRI Reconstruction}

-To more intuitively demonstrate the effectiveness of FDP in removing anomalies from MRI images, we present visualizations of the intermediate results produced by FDP.
+To more intuitively demonstrate the effectiveness of FDP in removing anomalies from MRI images, we present visualizations of results at each pipeline stage produced by FDP.
 As shown in Figure~\ref{fig:frq_rec}, the reconstructed low-frequency signals recover relatively healthy low-frequency information from the input images, preserving the structural characteristics of the MRI while attenuating the influence of lesion regions.
-At the same time, the frequency reconstruction introduces some noise; however, this noise pattern can be easily learned by the subsequent generative model and is effectively removed during inference.
+At the same time, frequency reconstruction introduces some noise.
+Encouragingly, this noise can be readily learned by the subsequent generative model and effectively suppressed during inference.